ellemouton/playgrounds/zmq_reorg/README.md

 - `regtest.yml` & `regtest.sh`: These are used to spin up and control 2 regtest
   bitcoind nodes (btc1 & btc2).
 Note that initially, the nodes are _not_
 connected.
 - `client.go`: A go main file which spins up a client that connects to one of the bitcoind nodes.
-All this does is subscribe to btc1's raw block zmq and prints out the block details for any block it gets on the queue.
+The client has two different modes it can be run in: `btcclient` and `zmq`.
+With `zmq`, it will print out exactly what is returned from a zmq subscription to bitcoind.
+With `btcclient`, it crealtes a btcwallet `BitcoindConn` and uses that to subscribe to notifications and the prints out the notifications it gets.
+It always uses the btc1 node.

 ## How to setup the test:

 1. Ensure docker is running
 2. While in this dir, run `./regtest.sh start` to spin up the 2 bitcoin nodes.
-3. Start the client: `go run ./client`
+3. Start the client: zmq mode: `go run ./client zmq`, or btcclient mode: `go run ./client btcclient`

 Ok now you can play around with the following commands to see what the client receives.